Team-Goatr/Makerspace-Automation-Suite/README.md

 ## Installation Steps

+0. Install the Makerspace Automation Suite plugin in Wordpress
-1. Install Required Libraries
+1. Install Required PHP Libraries on the Server
-    * Run 'resources/install.sh' to install PHP libraries to support the plugin
+    * From within the plugin's directory, run 'resources/install.sh' to install required PHP libraries
     * This script installs composer (https://getcomposer.org), and runs it to install the library dependencies
 2. Update Keys
     * Log into Wordpress as an admin